syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 <tr>
 <td>None</td>
 <td>
-The control returns the entire collection without filtering when text is typed by the user.
+The control returns the entire collection without filtering when text is typed.
 </td>
 </tr>
 <tr>